kjhass/PublicKB/Container Services/creating-a-docker-swarm-in-clc.md

   Worker|For production environments more than 1 node is recommended.
   Manager|For production environments more than 1 node is recommended.
 Additionally, due to the use of the Raft consensus algorithm in the manager nodes it's recommended that there are an odd number of manager nodes.

 **NOTE:** By default, the manager nodes will be used to run tasks in addition to the worker nodes.
-The manager nodes are used to submit tasks and they performance the management and orchestration function of the swarm
+The manager nodes are used to submit tasks and they performance the management and orchestration function of the swarm.

-**NOTE:** More information on Raft can be found here http://thesecretlivesofdata.com/raft/
+**NOTE:** More information on Raft can be found here http://thesecretlivesofdata.com/raft/.

 2) Open a command prompt and set the CLC_USERNAME, CLC_PASSWORD and CLC_ALIAS environment variables for your CLC account.
-For example, on Linux & OSX:
+For example, on Linux and OSX:
 ```
 export CLC_USERNAME='<username>'
 export CLC_PASSWORD='<password>'